Narendra548-ui/Retrofit/README.md

 # Retrofit
-Explaining How to Retrofit using Recyclerview
+Explaining How to use retrofit in Recyclerview